Ask any successful startup hustler and they’ll tell you they attend a lot of networking events.

 - Encourages active discussion.
 Networking is a given!

-Hopefully these tips help you suss out networking events that are a productive use of your time, and have a real impact on your startup’s growth.
+Hopefully these tips help you suss out startup networking events that are a productive use of your time, and have a real impact on your startup’s growth.